Understanding the Insurance Underwriting process

-Previously if you were diagnosed with either HIV or diabetes, that was a barrier to being able to get any form of life insurance
+Previously if you were diagnosed with either HIV or Diabetes, that was a barrier to getting any form of life insurance

 If you have ever applied for a life insurance policy, you may or may not have come across the term underwriting.
 While you may not be aware of what this term means, it does have a very important effect on your insurance application.

 Insurance Underwriters are the people who decide whether to accept or reject an individual's application for an insurance policy.

 In the same way, different types of jobs have different levels of risks, not every person presents the same degree of risk to an insurance company.
 That's where underwriting comes in.

 For example, if you're 30 years old and in good health, you would be considered at a significantly lower risk of suffering an early death than someone who is 60 years of age with a poorly managed health condition.
 While there are no certainties in life and a younger person could die earlier than an older person, life insurance is based on calculable risk and that is exactly what underwriters do.